ozoneplatform/ozp-iwc/1.2.0/tutorial/00_index.md

 In this tutorial, we will create a javascript application that will do the following:

   1. Gather required library.
+  2. A quick technology explanation.
+  3. Define the keyterms of the IWC.
-  2. Connects to the IWC bus hosted on github.
+  4. Connects to the IWC bus hosted on this website.
-  3. Store and retrieve data using the Data API.
+  5. Store and retrieve data using the Data API.
-  4. Implement the publish/subscribe pattern to create a clock.
+  6. Implement the publish/subscribe pattern to create a clock.

 ***

-## Gathering the IWC
+# Gathering the IWC
-To use the IWC in a javascript application, the IWC client library is needed.
+To use the IWC in a Javascript application, the IWC client library is needed.
 The library can be gathered in the following ways.

 ### Bower